a-niveditha/internal_hack/README.md

-# Recruitfy
+# Recruitify

-Recruitfy is an intelligent resume-to-job description matching tool.
+Recruitify is an intelligent resume-to-job description matching tool.
 It takes in job requirements provided by the recruiter, compares them with candidate resumes, and outputs a match score based on semantic similarity.
 This helps recruiters quickly filter out the most relevant candidates.

 ## ✨ Features